wdk-docs/node-config-docs/Configuration-Files.md

 The ```local``` files are intended to *not* be tracked in your version control system.
 External configuration management tools can write these files upon application deployment, before application loading.

+## Arrays are merged by replacement

+Note that arrays are always merged by replacement.
+That is, the complete contents of an array in an override file will replace the complete array from a parent file.

 ## Multi Instance Deployments

 In order to support different configurations for each application instance running on a machine, the  ```NODE_APP_INSTANCE``` [environment variable](https://github.com/lorenwest/node-config/wiki/Environment-Variables) is inspected, and used for loading instance specific files.